Etiuni: Relation with Urartu

 During the co-regency of Ishpuini and his son, Menua, Urartu began expanding northward into Etiunian territories, battling the Katarza and Luša tribes, bragging about conquering Liquini and "the mighty land of" Erkuaḫi, and putting Etiuni under tribute as a result.

-Menua's son, Argishti, ventured further into Etiunian territory than his predecessors, building the fortress of Erebuni (located in Yerevan) on newly conquered land, and bringing to it 6600 warriors from Hatti and Shupria.
+Menua's son, Argišti, ventured further into Etiunian territory than his predecessors, building the fortress of Erebuni (located in Yerevan) on newly conquered land, and bringing to it 6600 warriors from Hatti and Shupria.
 Argišti conquered Apuni, Luša (castrating its king as a result), and Iga, taking many of the inhabitants of these regions as captives.

-However, the Etiunians seem to have revolted and invaded Urartu during Argishti's reign, stealing the aštiuzi (perhaps an idol of a god; compare this word to Armenian astuats 'god') of the Urartian religious center, Musasir.
+However, the Etiunians seem to have revolted and invaded Urartu during Argišti's reign, stealing the aštiuzi (perhaps an idol of a god; compare this word to Armenian աստված (astuats), meaning 'god') of the Urartian religious center, Musasir.

-Sarduri II, Argishti's son, also launched numerous military campaigns in Etiuni in the 740s BCE, battling with local rulers and the king of Etiuni, Diaṣuni.
-However, whatever became of this confrontation with Diaṣuni is unknown, as the text breaks off.
+Sarduri II, Argišti's son, also launched numerous military campaigns in Etiuni in the 740s BCE, battling with local rulers and the king of Etiuni, Diuṣini (or Diaṣuni).
+However, whatever became of this confrontation with Diuṣini is unknown, as the text breaks off.

 According to the Assyrians, "the Etinaeans" revolted three times during the reign of Rusa I, Sarduri II's son.
 These revolts apparently resulted in Urartian military losses and Urartu being "plundered."

 A later Assyrian text mention that Urartu had been "destroyed" by the "people of Etuna."